curtispuetz/pypp-docs/docs/advanced/solving_undefined_behavior.md

     object_a: auto = a_factory()
 ```

-### In a return-by-value function/method, do not return a variable whos lifetime does not end at the end of the function/method
+### In a return-by-value function/method, do not return a variable whose lifetime does not end at the end of the function/method

 ```python
 from pypp_python import auto, Valu